Veer-With-Us/webapp/README.md

-# Rob Is Late Again
+# Sigma
-A simple React app for tracking and viewing how late your loved ones are, if you have loved ones are that are always freakin' late.
+A simple React app for organizing and displaying 'merits'.

 ## Stack
 - Node/Express